mapbender/wmts/README.md

 # Description

-This is the WmtsBundle that was originally created for the HRO project.
+## Disclaimer

+**This is an early release of the WmtsBundle for Mapbender.
+Full functionality cannot be guaranteed.**

 It was adapted to work with Mapbender v3.0.6 (v3.0.7 respectively).

+## Installation with composer.json

+TODO

-## Installation
+## Installation with existing Mapbender project

 **Clean mapbender-starter**